Visit the museum

 The minimum size of group to qualify for discounted entry is normally 10 people.
 However, exceptions may be made in certain circumstances e.g. veterans or their families or groups with a particular connection to Norwich / Norfolk.
 If you are looking to bring a group of less than 10 people, please contact our Group Visit Coordinator to discuss your specific circumstances and agree pricing.

-Aircraft Guided Tours for Group Visits
+Aircraft Admission(supervised) for Group Visits

-For primary schools or other groups where the majority of participants are age 12 or under, we only offer tours on the RJ85.
+Access to the Nimrod and RJ85 is by airport type passenger steps.
+Access to the Vulcan requires the climbing of two ladders.
+There is no ramp / wheelchair access to any of the aircraft.
+For primary schools or other groups where the majority of participants are age 12 or under, we only offer onboard admission to the RJ85.
 Children are, however, allowed to sit in the pilot’s seats on this aircraft.
-Guided tours of the Vulcan are normally only available to adult groups.
+Admission to the Vulcan is normally only available to adult groups.

 When Can Groups Visit & How Long Should Visits Last